 2. methodical: tending to perform tasks in a systematic way

-Make something or somebody tidy: to make somebody or something neat and orderly -
+Make something or somebody tidy: to make somebody or something neat and orderly - We need to tidy up the place before they arrive.

 Bees are tidy little creatures; Nothing looks busier than a beehive; but following individual bees, scientists have found that 2/3 of the time the bee is doing nothing productive.